mabragor/cl-curlex/README.md

     - LispWorks - probably won't have the sources either
     - OpenMCL (Clozure CL)
       - only variables and functions are captured
+  - support major CL implementations for ABBROLET
+    - so far only SBCL is done